 |Physical / Occupational Therapy||All Years|

 Review the APTR Council of Graduate Programs in Public Health database to determine if your public health program qualifies.

-Applicants graduating in 2015 are not eligible for the program.
 Only candidates who can commit to attending each symposium day in full (June 26-28, 2015 in Washington, DC) at the applicable symposium registration fee should apply.

 APTR will examine all applications for completeness and eligibility.
 Each application will be objectively reviewed by a committee comprised of faculty, health professionals, and past Ambrose Scholars.